ckerr/blog-hugo/content/post/movie-sign-the-10th-victim.md

 but's also science fiction,
 a romantic comedy,
 a sometimes-serious drama,
-and even kind of a Eurospy movie too.
+and even kind of a Eurospy movie..
-And it doesn't always wear all these hats well: it dragas in the middle, seemingly not knowing whether to be a romance or satire at times.
+It doesn't always wear all these hats well: it drags in the middle, seemingly not knowing whether to be a romance or satire at times.

 But even then, the two leads
 [Marcello Mastroianni](https://en.wikipedia.org/wiki/Marcello_Mastroianni) and